loveleif/backaboulder/README.md

 ## Deploy

-Changes will be deployed on merge to master branch (see .gitlab-ci.yml file).
+Changes will be deployed on merge to main branch by cloudflare pages.

-## Development in GitLab UI

-1. Push `Web IDE` button in GitLab.
-2. Edit files in browser.
-3. Push `Commit...` to create a merge request.
-4. Site will be deployed on merge.

 ## Local Development